 The pressure washer accepted D-coin so I didn’t wind up having to spange, and despite all the strange looks I got in the process, all I cared about was getting that smell off me.
 So this is what it’s like to start over at the absolute bottom.
 I know I did it once before, but must’ve repressed those memories.
 Now I see why.

 The bike proved zippy enough to hold its own in traffic, and the wind at speed helped dry me off.
 Now that I was actually on it, I could see how shoddily manufactured it was.
 There were panel gaps large enough to fit a finger through, and through those gaps I could see some truly dodgy looking welds on the frame itself.

-It felt like riding something held together by glue and rubber bands.
+It felt like riding something held together by packing tape and chewing gum.
 I don’t doubt that I’d find some of each if I opened it up.
 All the plastic panels and fairings rattled slightly from road vibration as I hurtled along, pedestrians occasionally leaping out of my path and shouting slurs at me.

 Is this really what my life has become?
 I’m too damn big for this little plastic piece of shit.
 Like one of those bears that rides the tiny tricycle in a Russian circus.
 How did I get to this point?
 Seems like just yesterday I was the slickest thing on two wheels.

 Now I’m riding what amounts to half a mobility scooter that feels like it may come apart under me at any moment, on my way back to that sad little cubicle.
 All so I can eventually move into someplace even smaller, packed together like sardines with all the other bottom feeders.